romanovichim/TonFunClessons_Eng/13lesson/15min.md

 	  ;; Note that (int) and int is the same, thus brackets in function declaration and in return statement are omitted. return total;
 	}
+	;; Now any observer can read get_total value via lite-client or explorer

 # Part 2 Messages

-The actor model is a mathematical model of concurrent computation and is at the heart of TON smart contracts.
-In it, each smart contract can receive one message, change its own state or send one or several messages per unit time.
-As a result, the entire blockchain, as well as a given contract, can scale up to host an unlimited amount of users and transactions.
+The actor model is a model of concurrent computation and is at the heart of TON smart contracts.
+Each smart contract can process one message at a time, change its own state or send one or several messages.
+Processing of the message occurs in one transaction, that is can not be interrupted.
+Messages to one contract processed consequently one by one.
+As a result, the execution of each transaction is local, can be parallelized at the blockchain level, which allows for on-demand throughput horizontal scaling and hosting an unlimited number of users and transactions.

-	;; For normal message-triggered transactions, before passing control to recv_internal TVM puts the following ;; elements on stack.
+	;; For normal internal message-triggered transactions, before passing control to recv_internal TVM puts the following ;; elements on stack.
 	;;;; Smart contract balance (in nanoTons)
 	;;;; Incoming message balance (in nanotones)
 	;;;; Cell with incoming message
 	;;;; Incoming message body, slice type
-	;; In turn recv_internal may use only required number of fields (like 1 in example above)
+	;; In turn recv_internal may use only required number of fields (like 1 in example above or 4 like below)

 	;; Lets dive into message sending

 	() recv_internal (int balance, int msg_value, cell in_msg_full, slice in_msg_body) {
 	  ;;
-	  ;; Every message has a strict layout, thus by parsing it we can get sender address ;; first we need to take some tech flags and then take adress using function ;; from FunC standard library - load_msg_addr() var cs = in_msg_full.begin_parse();
+	  ;; Every message has a strict layout, thus by parsing it we can get sender address ;; first we need to read some tech flags and then take adress using load_msg_addr ;; function from FunC standard library - () var cs = in_msg_full.begin_parse();
 	  var flags = cs~load_uint(4);
 	  slice sender_address = cs~load_msg_addr();